 Bergamasca sheep is a breed raised primarily for meat and is used for cross-breeding with other meat breeds to improve meat yield.
 The breed us from northern Italy, the mountainous part of the province of Bergamo.

 Initially, they were raised for milk production.
 As they produce around 250 kg of milk during their lactation period with 6 % fat.
-But later on, breeders found out the sheep grow fast and produce enough meat, that meat business was more lucrative
+But later on, breeders found out the sheep grow fast and produce enough meat, that meat business was more lucrative than milk.

 Bergamasca sheep breed information

 The breed is white in color with a medium-size built.

 Bergamasca ram weighs around 110 kg (240 lbs) and ewes weigh around 80 kg (175 lbs).